-Today, 7th July, we're celebrating Restored's 10th birthday.
+Today, 7th July, we're celebrating our 10th birthday.
 In celebration, we've just launched our latest campaign, #ChangingTheStory.
 It’s been an incredible decade and we’re thankful for the change we’ve seen, the churches we’ve trained and the amazing people who have supported us along the way.

 As we turn ten, we’ve been reminiscing on the past decade.
 Here are a few highlights that we’ll be celebrating this month: